 Does Camp Kirk provide night supervision?

-We have two staff members who are hired to supervise the campers between the hours of 10:00 PM and 6:00 AM.
+Each night we have two staff members on duty between the hours of 10:00 pm – 7:45 am.
+These staff members sleep during the day so that they are awake and attentive to the needs of the kids during the night.
 ‘Night Watch’ are stationed in our central Dining Hall, and they check each cabin group every 45 minutes to ensure the campers are asleep.

 How do you approach homesickness at camp?